vasileiossam/most-used-words/README.md

 ### SubtitlesWordCounter

-Creates a CSV file with the most frequently used words in subtitle files.
+Creates a CSV file with the most frequently used words in subtitle files for non english languages.
+It ignores English words using [NetSpell](https://github.com/AiimiLtd/NetSpell).

 ```
 usage: SubtitlesWordCounter <source directory> <output file>